alexhamill/CSC215/presentations/subtractionPresentation.md

 Move M: sets the value at HL to the accumulator

+### Twos complement

+a - sign is not stored with a negative number instead they use a signed number with the twos complement. basically it's just a binary number with the digit of most magnitude as 1 and all the bits are flipped then one is added.

+FC = 11111100 $ \rightarrow $ 00000011 + 1 = 00000100 or -4

+-4 = 00000100 $ \rightarrow $ 11111011 + 1 = 11111100 or FC

+Two's complement is not only how the number is stored though it is also how the machine acutaly does the subtraction

+say we want to do 3 - 2 = 1 the computer actually does 3 + (-2) = 1

+the machine uses the twos complement of 2 to complete this (twos complement of 2 is 11111110)

+00000011 + 11111110 if you follow that through all numbers rollover just leaving 00000001 or 1

+the key to this method is that the numbers that exceed the 2 byte of storage are just lost.

 ### Extra

 The commands take 2 bytes as an input, low then high bytes, because an address needs to be 2 bytes of data because they are too long to just fit in 1 byte.
 It starts with a low byte then the high byte so it would be writing 3456 as 56 34.